Shreveport, Louisiana: Early settlers

-Shreveport was established to create a town at the meeting point of the Brown Bricks and the Texas Trail.
-The Red River was made navigable by Captain Henry Miller Shreve, who led the United States Army Corps of Engineers efforts to clear the Red River.
-A 180 mi natural log jam, the Great Raft, had previously obstructed passage to shipping.
+Shreveport was established to create a town at the meeting point of the Red River and the Texas Trail.
+The Red River was made navigable by Captain Henry Miller Shreve, who led the United States Army Corps of Engineers efforts to clear it.
+A 180 mi stretch of intermittent natural log jam, the Great Raft, had previously obstructed passage to shipping.
 Shreve used a specially modified riverboat, the Heliopolis, to remove the log jam.
 The company and the village of Shreve Town were named in Shreve's honor.

 Shreve Town was originally contained within the boundaries of a piece of land sold to the company in 1835 by the indigenous Caddo Indians.
 In 1838 Caddo Parish was created from the large Natchitoches Parish, and Shreve Town became its parish seat.
 On March 20, 1839, the town was incorporated as Shreveport.
 Originally, the town consisted of 64 city blocks, created by eight streets running west from the Red River and eight streets running south from Cross Bayou, one of its tributaries.

 Shreveport soon became a center of steamboat commerce, carrying mostly cotton and agricultural crops from the plantations of Caddo Parish.
 Shreveport also had a slave market, though slave trading was not as widespread as in other parts of the state.
-Steamboats plied the Red River, and stevedores loaded and unloaded cargo.
 By 1860, Shreveport had a population of 2,200 free people and 1,300 enslaved people within the city limits.